Vicky Aisha Flaunts Pert Derriere In Cheeky Bodysuit While Wearing A Pink Wig

 On Sunday, January 17, Australian model Vicky Aisha uploaded a suggestive snap on her secondary Instagram account, which has over 465,000 followers.

-The picture showed the 29-year-old posing before a gray couch adorned with pillows in what appeared to be a living room.
-Vicky wore a pale pink backless halterneck bodysuit with side-tie detailing.
+The picture showed the 29-year-old posing in front of a gray couch adorned with pillows in what appeared to be a living room.
+Vicky wore a pale pink, backless halterneck bodysuit with side-tie detailing.
 The cheeky garment left little to the imagination.
-Her pert derriere and sculpted hips were put on full display.
+Her pert derriere and curvy hips were put on full display.
 The color of the bodysuit also beautifully complemented her fair skin.
-In addition, fans were able to get a good view of Vicky’s impressive tattoo collection.
+In addition, fans were able to get a good view of Vicky's impressive tattoo collection.
 She kept the sexy look relatively simple and accessorized with only small hoop earrings.

-For the photo shoot, Vicky sported a long light pink wig that had been styled in pigtail braids.
+For the photo shoot, Vicky sported a long light pink wig which had been styled in pigtail braids.

-The tattooed model stood with her shoulders back and faced away from the photographer, flaunting her pert derriere.
-She touched her hip bone and looked over her shoulder to gaze directly at the camera lens with her mouth slightly open.

 The provocative post appeared to be a fan favorite as it soon racked up more than 4,000 likes.
 Quite a few of Vicky's followers also took the time to shower her with compliments in the comments section.